 \subsubsection{Making a Good Approximation}

-Our algorithm approximates a continuous curved generalized cylinder by a discrete set of smaller straight cylinders.
+Our algorithm approximates a continuous curved generalized cylinder as a discrete set of smaller straight cylinders.
 Naturally, the point amount enhances the reconstruction precision.
-Moreover, spots containing high derivative values, such as turns and knees require more points (Figure 3).
-However each point will have a geometry associated with it during the rendering.
-Thus we maintain the point amount to a minimum necessary (as seen in Figure 3).
-The problem is rather simple, we need to cull points that have a low derivative and maintain points with high derivative.
+Moreover, spots containing high derivative values, such as turns and knees, require more points (Figure 3).
+However, each point will have a geometry associated with it during the rendering.
+Thus, we maintain the point amount at a necessary minimum, as seen in Figure 3.
+The problem is rather simple: we need to cull points that have a low derivative and maintain points with a high derivative.
 This filter is applied to the internal points by navigating through the point sequence and selecting the relevant points whenever the direction deviation of the curve hits a threshold.

 The desired amount of geometry determines the number of selected points.
-We describe the geometry generation in further sections.
+We describe the geometry generation below.

 \begin{figure}[htb]